Headed for Urgent Care or Emergency? Bracing yourself for long wait-times and uncertainty?

 Background

-In Manitoba, some medical rehabilitation (a.k.a. physiotherapy) is available through public sector health care, and the rest is delivered privately.
+In Manitoba, some medical rehabilitation (a.k.a. physiotherapy) is available through public sector health care, but most is delivered privately.
+Since physiotherapists are primary care providers, Manitobans can go straight to physiotherapy without a doctor's referral.

 - Getting you up and moving safely after a surgery or major injury